Nix0229/Landing-page/README.md

 # Landing-page
-THIs is landing page project so slay
+THIs is landing page project so slay slay